About This Pattern

 - If the table has a caption or description, aria-describedby is set on the table element with a value referring to the element containing the description.

-- If the table contains sortable columns or rows, aria-sort is set to an appropriate value on the header cell element for the sorted column or row as described in the section on grid and table properties.
+- If the table contains sortable columns or rows, aria-sort is set to an appropriate value on the header cell element for the sorted column or row as described in the Grid and Table Properties Practice.

-- If there are conditions where some rows or columns are hidden or not present in the DOM, e.g., there are widgets on the page for hiding rows or columns, the following properties are applied as described in the section on grid and table properties.
+- If there are conditions where some rows or columns are hidden or not present in the DOM, e.g., there are widgets on the page for hiding rows or columns, the following properties are applied as described in the Grid and Table Properties Practice.

-- If the table includes cells that span multiple rows or multiple columns, then aria-rowspan or aria-colspan is applied as described in grid and table properties.
+- If the table includes cells that span multiple rows or multiple columns, then aria-rowspan or aria-colspan is applied as described in the Grid and Table Properties Practice.

 table element unless the DOM descendants are also included in the